Flare Up Soothing Tea

 Jump to recipe button

-Flare Up Soothing Tea combines ingredients known for their natural acid-reducing properties, including ginger, coconut milk, and honey.
-Best of all?
-IT WORKS!!!
-We’ve been using it and recommending it to friends and family, and the feedback is incredible.
-This tea is easy to make and can help relieve acid reflux symptoms almost immediately while also providing important nutrients and antioxidants to support digestive health.
+This heartburn ginger tea is easy to make and can help relieve acid reflux symptoms almost immediately while also providing important nutrients and antioxidants to support digestive health.

-6 small colorful bowls filled with powdered ingredients
+6 small colorful bowls filled with powdered ingredients for heartburn ginger tea

 Marshmallow Root